CONTEST INFORMATION

 CONTEST FORMAT

-The 3 hour long ICPC-style contest will be held through DomJudge.
-(For more rules See Below).
+The 3 hour long ICPC-style contest will be held through DOMJudge.

 TEAMS

-Teams may have at most 3 members and must use 1 computer during the contest.
+Teams may have up to 3 members and must use 1 computer during the contest.
 Participants should bring their own computers.

 PROBLEMS

-You will be given 8 to 13 problems to solve ranging from USACO Bronze to Platinum difficulty.
-The problems will not be sorted by difficulty.
+The contest will feature 8 to 13 algorithmic problems ranging from USACO Bronze to Platinum difficulty.
+Problems will not be sorted by difficulty.

 PRIZES